 Looking for a convenient lunch destination close to work that serves delectable food?
 Look no further!
 Centenary College Campus Dining offers fabulous cuisine for an excellent value to our faculty and staff.
 Network with coworkers, meet students and build community with us!
 Campus dining isn’t just for students.
 The dining hall also offers convenient, affordable and healthy meals for employees.
 If you are interested in a meal plan, please complete the Faculty/Staff Meal Plan Form and return it the Business Office.

-Students requesting an exception to, or waiver of, financial regulations should complete a financial petition form-See Attached.
+Students requesting an exception to or waiver of financial regulations should complete a Financial Petition form.
 See the Business Office for financial petition forms and for information on what issues may or may not be petitioned

 Access to Web registration can be prevented by holds.
 Log in to BannerWeb to address their holds.
 To avoid incurring a late-payment fee, a hold on a student account, and delays in housing, registration, and other areas, individuals are urged to pay fees when due.